oldnomad/udotool/src/udotool.md

 - Loop and repeat counters are integer.
 - For other values see section **VALUE UNITS** below.

+Environment available to scripts and to all commands invoked from a script contains all environment variables available to `udotool` itself, plus following variables:

+- **$UDOTOOL_SYSNAME** contains virtual device directory name under **/sys/devices/virtual/input/**.
+It becomes available when emulation device is initialized.

 ## Generic commands

 **sleep** _seconds_